kurves/Deploy-Infrastructure-as-Code-IaC/networkREADME.md

 The flow of creating resources here will be: Create route tables → Add routes → Associate route table to subnets.

 **SubnetRouteTableAssociation**
-In order to associate subnets with our route table, we will need to use a SubnetRouteTableAssociation resource using the
+In order to associate subnets with our route table, we will need to use a SubnetRouteTableAssociation resource